 “You kill my comrades!”
 Ramdas bellowed, flames and sparks shooting from his mouth with every word, the stones about him reflecting back firelight.
 More and more fiery motes surrounded him, igniting the tips of the hair of his tail, flame and sparks guttering with every angry thrash.

 The guardsman at the wall-top were crying out, cheering on the centaur now.
 Their celebration sounded uneasy, cowed by the sheer force of fury Ramdas was letting loose.

 “Two more, Caballero!”
 Came the next call, this time from an elf in House Oiselle livery.
 She pointed a Venician-bronzed hand towards the pair of skeletons advancing on Ramdas.

 The skeletons were undeterred by the swift dispatch of their kin on the ground.
 They were weaponless, naked bone clacking and chattering as they sprinted for Ramdas.
 He sheathed his rapier, to the consternation of the watching crowd.

 Heather swayed, and ended up leaning awkwardly on Ooluk’s shoulder.
-The elf make a little discontent sound, but allowed himself to be a steadying shoulder for her.
+The elf made a little discontent sound, but allowed himself to be a steadying shoulder for her.

 “He’s putting his weapon away, Ooluk,” said Heather, blearily realizing the elf couldn’t see the battle.
 “Why’s he-“